Hans Günther von Dincklage: Career

 Starting 1928, Dincklage supposedly started to work in intelligence for the office Ausland/Abwehr (foreign countries/defense), and later for the SD division Ausland.

 Together with Maximiliane's family - her mother, her mother's second husband and her half-sister Sybille - the couple lived in Sanary-sur-Mer from 1928 to 1939.
 As Maximiliane was considered a half-Jew in Nazi Germany, the family presented themselves as Nazi victims and mingled with the other refugees within that community.
 "In papers from the French espionage defense it is alleged that Maximiliane entered affairs with naval officers and through this gained information not only about Toulon, but about Bizerte within the French protectorate of Tunisia as well.
 Her husband pursued his own beneficial affairs; above all he was responsible for forwarding the collected intelligence."

-In Spring 1933, he was called to the German embassy in Paris as the "Vertrauensmann der Kanzlers Hitler" (ger. trusted man of the chancellor Hitler) to lead the press and propaganda office.
+In Spring 1933, he was called to the German embassy in Paris as the "Vertrauensmann des Kanzlers Hitler" (ger. trusted man of the chancellor Hitler) to lead the press and propaganda office.
 Using targeted financing, he supported the national-socialist and antisemitic French press, such as the newspaper Le Jour, which was founded by Leon Bailby in 1933.

 Files of the ministry of foreign affairs document Dincklage's methods.
 Besides propaganda work he organised financial and logistical support for members of the NSDAP as well as organisations and clubs that supported the party to aid them in establishing themselves in France.
 He began the recruitment of German engineers in French factories and manipulated university students and professors of Sorbonne, to generate interest in German culture and German studies.

 "Even before the Nuremberg Laws (Nürnberger Gesetze) came into effect in 1935, Dincklage filed for divorce from his 'jüdisch versippten' wife Maximiliane.
 He continued living with her in Sanary continuing their work together."

 On Goebbels' orders Dincklage established NS propaganda within French borders and built an intelligence service to control the French opposition.
 Dincklage encoded his correspondence with the ministry and the Sicherheitsdienst des Reichsführers SS using various methods such as direct phone lines, telegraphs, and cipher machines, such as Enigma.
 His activity as a spy was known to the French and the refugees on which he was spying, but they decided not to expose him, not wanting to risk an unknown successor.
 Dincklage's superiors in the Reich security main office were Walter Schellenberg and Alexander Waag.

 After being exposed as a spy in 1934, Dincklage accepted a mission in North Africa for which he recruited Baroness Hélène Dessoffy.
 Dincklage's future missions always included a new female lover from high society, who very likely was funding his endeavours.